 • Our service provision is person-centred, collaborative, inclusive, and respectful of service users’ decisions

-• Our strong evidence-base supports proactive and courageous work to advance human rights for women
+• Our strong evidence-base supports proactive and courageous work to advance human rights for women and gender diverse people

 Project Respect is committed to a diverse workplace where people are free from discrimination and disadvantage and are afforded dignity and respect.

 Project Respect acknowledges the traditional custodians of the land and pays respect to elders past, present and emerging.
-We also acknowledge that these lands have never been ceded.
+We acknowledge that these lands have never been ceded.

 Strategic Plan